Presentations without visuals are like sleeping pills. Who would want to read lines and lines of boring text? I would say no one.

 - It is Lossless which means that every single bit of data that was originally in the file remains after being uncompressed and no data is lost

-- Images with limited colours look great in GIF format
+- Images with limited colors look great in GIF format

 - Larger file size than PNG

-BMP files or bitmap image is a raster graphic image file format used to store bitmap digital images.
+BMP files or bitmap image is a raster graphics image file format used to store bitmap digital images.
 They are image files within the Microsoft Windows operating system.

-The images are rich in colour, high in quality and compatible with all Windows OS and programs.
+The images are rich in color, high in quality and compatible with all Windows OS and programs.